Multiply robust estimation for causal survival analysis with treatment noncompliance: Introduction

-Despite advancement of causal inference methods under principal ignorability \citep{ding2017principal,jiang2020multiply}, little development has been made to address survival outcomes, which require unique handling due to right-censoring.
-We therefore contribute a new multiply robust estimator for the principal survival causal effect, and implement this new estimator to estimate the principal causal estimands in ADAPTABLE.
-Although this work is motivated by a randomized trial, the proposed estimator is also applicable to observational studies where the assignment process is ignorable.
-The core components of the multiply robust estimator include working models for the treatment propensity score, principal score, censoring process and survival outcome of interest.
-We show that it is multiply robust in the sense it is consistent to the principal causal effects even if one, and sometimes two, of the working models are misspecified, and thus our estimator provides stronger protection against model misspecification.
-Finally, because the validity of our estimator depends on the principal ignorability and monotonicity assumptions, which are empirically unverifiable, we develop a sensitivity analysis framework for their violations and operationalize this framework in ADAPTABLE.
+{Despite recent advancement of causal inference methods under principal ignorability \citep{ding2017principal,jiang2020multiply}, little development has been made to address right-censored survival outcomes.
+In this paper, we contribute a new multiply robust estimator for the principal survival causal effect, and implement this new estimator to estimate the principal causal estimands in ADAPTABLE.} {Although this work is motivated by a randomized trial, the proposed estimator is also applicable to treatment noncompliance in quasi-experiments \citep{angelucci2012impact,angelucci2006estimating}, where the treatment assignment process is not randomized but is assumed conditionally ignorable given observed covariates.} The core components of our multiply robust estimator include working models for the treatment propensity score, principal score, censoring process and survival time of interest.
+We show that it is multiply robust in the sense it is consistent to the principal causal effects even if one, and sometimes two, of the working models are misspecified.
+In this sense, our estimator provides stronger protection against model misspecification than a full likelihood approach.
+Finally, because the validity of our estimator relies on the principal ignorability and monotonicity assumptions, we develop a sensitivity analysis framework to assess the impact of their potential violations, and illustrate its application using the ADAPTABLE study.